-The Latest: Dartmouth-Hitchcock Medical Center ‘shooting’ suspect in custody, police say
+The Latest: Suspect in custody after woman, 70, killed at Dartmouth-Hitchcock Medical Center

 Security

-The Latest: Dartmouth-Hitchcock Medical Center ‘shooting’ suspect in custody, police say
+The Latest: Suspect in custody after woman, 70, killed at Dartmouth-Hitchcock Medical Center

 A reported active shooter was loose in the intensive care unit of the Dartmouth–Hitchcock Medical Center in New Hampshire Tuesday, according the several reports.